 Rope Drop Popular Disney Rides

-Using a Rope Drop strategy at the parks is a surefire strategy for getting on the most popular rides without waiting in super long lines.
-Rope Dropping is simply showing up at your park of choice 30-60 minutes prior to the park opening.
+Using a Rope Drop strategy at the parks is a strategy for getting on the most popular rides without waiting in super long lines.
+However, since many people use this strategy, you may find even longer lines at the popular rides, early in the morning.
+As such we recommend if you’re using this strategy that you arrive as early as possible at the gates so that you can be at the front of that line, giving yourself the best chance of getting your ride first.
 If you have Early Theme Park Entry as a result of being a Disney Resort Guest, you can get in even earlier.
 Once allowed in the park, you can then race-walk to your ride of choice and wait in a considerably longer line than you’d surely find later.

 Rides to Rope Drop-in Each Disney Park